 Home Facebook Feed Widget

-ATTENTION THE JURY CALLED FOR 249TH DISTRICT COURT ON FEB.
-27, 2017 IS CANCELLED.
+ATTENTION THE JURY CALLED FOR THE 249TH DISTRICT COURT ON MONDAY JUNE 26, 2017 IS CANCELLED.
 DO NOT REPORT.
 RESPECTFULLY, JURY ADMINISTRATION

-(1) The JURY scheduled for the 249TH DISTRICT COURT has been CANCELED.
+(1) The JURY scheduled for June 26, 2017 for the 249th DISTRICT COURT at the Guinn Justice Center has been cancelled.

 Should you have any further questions or concerns, please feel free to contact our office at: (817)-202-4000, ext.
 1012 or ext.
 1034.